 Recruiting great staff to your organisation should be a pleasure.
 But when you are short on time and faced with a pile of applications to sort through, the process of selecting only a few to interview can seem overwhelming.

-This post provides a six easy ways to reduce the size of your pile of applications, and make your short-listing process simpler and more effective at picking the right candidates to bring to the interview table.
+Here are six easy ways to reduce the size of your pile of applications, and make your short-listing process simpler and more effective at picking the right candidates to bring to the interview table.

 The cover letter